mickfuzz/phd4/_posts/2022-3-9-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 -  When learners share their games with their real or imagined audience, they can talk through their design decisions and challenges, thus creating an opportunity for reflection.
 - Drama processes can help explore identification with or hostility to gaming cultures.

+## Supporting Resources

+This section contains links and descriptions of supporting resources that illustrate and research model.

+### MakeCode Arcade Resources

+THIS SECTIONS NEEDS FLESHING OUT.

+The following resources are available and freely adaptable under a creative commons BY-SA licence.

+* An overview of resources - https://mickfuzz.github.io/makecode-platformer-101
+* An interactive starting template and patterns to add is here - https://mca-platformer-examples.glitch.me/
+* A five week course adaptable by teachers - https://mickfuzz.github.io/makecode-platformer-101/groupCourse

+### Phaser and Glitch.com Resources
+Similar resources exist for text based coding in Phaser.
+These include:

+* A splash page for those Phaser / Glitch resources is here - https://glitch-game-makers-manual.glitch.me/
+* An interactive starting template and patterns to add is here - https://ggc-examples.glitch.me/

 ## Conclusion

 <!-- Move some of the above section here